Daksh-shaikh/Mini-Project1--Insurance-Claim/README.md

 Dataset
 The dataset used in this project contains information about the Age, Sex, BMI, Children, Smoker, Region, Charges and claims.
 The dataset is available in the insurance.csv.

+Usage
+To run the project, please open the Insurance Claim.ipynb file in Jupyter Notebook and follow the instructions provided in the notebook.

+Contributing
+We welcome contributions from the community.
+To contribute, please fork this repository, make your changes, and submit a pull request.

+Acknowledgments
+We would like to thank the open source community for providing us with the tools and resources needed to complete this project.